GlibTkachenko/glibtkachenko/README.md

 ### About Me

 - Data Science & AI @ University College Cork
+- Currently researching world models and agentic systems through a research collaboration with IBM Research.
 - I am interested in building systems that can autonomously model and navigate complex environments to reason and act intelligently within them.
-- Currently researching  Agentic Cognitive Architectures and Dynamical Systems through a research collaboration with IBM Research.
 ---